CopernicaMarketingSoftware/Documentation/AMQPipe/configuration.md

 the system wide "/etc/amqpipe" configuration file.

-All the settings from the configuration file can also be supplied as command line arguments, with two extra dashes in front of the variable name (for example, you may use the command line argument `--rabbitmq-host=queue.example.com` to override the `rabbitmq-host` variable from the config file.
+All the settings from the configuration file can also be supplied as command line arguments, with two extra dashes in front of the variable name.
+For example, you may use the command line argument `--rabbitmq-host=queue.example.com` to override the `rabbitmq-host` variable from the config file.